Why attachment is important

 If you have any concerns about attaching your baby, please contact the Breastfeeding Helpline on 1800 mum 2 mum (1800 686 268) to speak to a counsellor.
-More detailed information is also available in the ABA booklets Breast and nipple care and Breastfeeding: an introduction ABA booklet which includes information on BLA.
+More detailed information is also available in the ABA booklets Breastfeeding: breast and nipple care and Breastfeeding: an introduction ABA booklet which includes information on BLA.

 ABA website links

 - Breastfeeding plan (useful plan to read prior to your baby being born): https://www.breastfeeding.asn.au/bf-info/your-baby-arrives/my-breastfeeding-plan

 © Australian Breastfeeding Association March 2012